michelreifenrath/inventree_order_calculator_streamlit/README.md

 # InvenTree Order Calculator

-This project provides an interactive Streamlit web application to calculate the required base components needed to build a set of specified assembly parts, based on Bill of Materials (BOM) data fetched from an InvenTree instance.
-It determines the quantity of each base part to order by comparing the total required quantity against the current stock level (including parts on pending/placed purchase orders) in InvenTree.
+This project provides an interactive Streamlit web application to calculate the required base components and sub-assemblies needed to build a set of specified top-level assembly parts, based on Bill of Materials (BOM) data fetched from an InvenTree instance.
+It determines the quantity of each base part to order and each sub-assembly to build by comparing the total required quantity against the current *effective* stock level (considering existing stock and quantities already allocated for other orders/builds) in InvenTree.

 ## Features